-No members of the management committee received any remuneration during the year.
+No trustees received any remuneration during the year.

-No trustee or other person related to the charity had any personal interest in any contract or transaction entered into by the Foundation during the year (2018 - nil).
+No trustee or other person related to the charity had any personal interest in any contract or transaction entered into by the Foundation during the year (2019 - nil).

 8. Tax on surplus